iluwatar/java-design-patterns/proxy/README.md

 ---
-title: "Understanding the Proxy Design Pattern in Java"
+title: "Proxy Pattern in Java: Enhancing Security and Control with Smart Proxies"
+shortTitle: Proxy
 description: "Explore the Proxy design pattern in Java with detailed examples.
 Learn how it provides controlled access, facilitates lazy initialization, and ensures security.
 Ideal for developers looking to implement advanced Java techniques."
 category: Structural
 language: en